-The upper school years are an important time to foster a love of education and exploration, be pushed to a learning edge, establish meaningful adult relationships beyond the family, and begin to seek opportunities for self-actualization.
-At Sussex, the upper school years are still wonder years: a time to explore the outdoors, find an artistic conduit for self-expression and engage in a dynamic curriculum.
+The Upper School years at Sussex School are an important time to foster a love of education and exploration, be pushed to a learning edge, establish meaningful adult relationships beyond the family, and begin to seek opportunities for self-actualization.
+At Sussex, the upper school years are still wonder years: a time to explore the outdoors, find an artistic conduit for self-expression, and engage in a dynamic curriculum.

 "Perhaps one of the most enduring lessons I learned from Sussex is that it is not only about being aware of what we are given but also what we are able to give in return."

 Ben Jimenez, Class of 1991